 Regardless of the size of your house, at some point or other, you’ve probably wished for more storage space.
 This rings true especially for those with smaller rooms, cabinets, and closets.
-Sometimes having a more minimalist approach can be beneficial to help with this problem: thinking about only what you need and actually use, rather than piling all that random junk together that you haven’t even thought about using in years.
+Sometimes having a more minimalist approach can be beneficial to help with this problem: think about what you need and actually use, rather than pile all that random junk together that you haven’t thought about in years.

 No, not the band.
-The tried and true acronym “Keep It Simple, Silly” applies in the most fitting way in the process of organizing and cleansing your home of clutter.
-Ask yourself what you truly will use in the future.
-A good rule of thumb is if you haven’t needed to use something in over a couple years, the odds are that you won’t need it again.
-Decide what your priorities and needs are in your life, and keep what is most important and necessary to you.
+The tried and true acronym “Keep It Simple, Silly” applies in the most fitting way to the process of organizing and clearing your home of clutter.
+Ask yourself what you’ll truly use in the future.
+A good rule of thumb is if you haven’t used something in a couple years, the odds are that you won’t need it again.
+Decide what your priorities and needs are in your life, and keep what is most important to you.

 Pop a Wheelie

 Sometimes there are nooks and crannies that aren’t ideal for showing off or sprucing up, but would be a prime place to put rolling shelves, bins, or caddies in.
 Wheels make storage come to you.
 Instead of crouching down and climbing under that set of stairs or your bed, place a container there that will do all the work for you.